jonasschui/SoNaR_corpus_formatted/README.md

  training data = training.txt (80% of the data)
  test data = test.txt (20% of the data)
  full version = SoNaR1_totalv2.txt

+NOTE:
+In case you'd like to have a development set go to using_development instead.
+The test set remains the same however the training set is split.
+10% of the original training set has been taken to create a development set.
+90% of the original training set remains to use as training data.